matkijahenkilo/tsih-robo-ktx/README.md

 Tsih-robo's primary function is to fix Twitter's horrible embeds on Discord's text chats by sending the post's content, this can also work on other websites.
 It works as a music bot and markov chain bot as well.

+Tsih is a character owned by Fruitbat Factory, they have nothing to do with this repository and I don't have anything to do with them.
+I just named the bot after Tsih!

+It uses Flyway, Hibernate, SQLite, JDA, JDA-ktx, Lavaplayer (and youtube-source), gallery-dl, yt-dlp and ffmpeg.

 This repository is a complete remake of [tsih-robo](https://github.com/matkijahenkilo/tsih-robo) made with Discordia.

-It uses Flyway, Hibernate, SQLite, JDA, JDA-ktx, Lavaplayer (and youtube-source), gallery-dl, yt-dlp and ffmpeg.

 ## Commands